Peter Mponda

 Peter Mponda (born 4 September 1981) is a retired Malawian association footballer.
 He played as a central defender and was the captain of the Malawi national team.
+He is currently the head coach for the Nyasa Big Bullets FC in Malawi which plays in the Super League of Malawi, the top league in Malawi's football system.

 In November 2019, he was appointed coach of the Malawi national under-20 football team.